scoconno/scoconno.github.io/metaphysics/final.md

 **Prompt 1:** ## Introduction

-Why does the existence of higher spatial dimensions pose a threat to Internalism with respect to incongruent counterparts?
+Explain as forcefully as you can why the existence of higher-spatial dimensions poses a threat to Kant's argument for Absolute Space.
+What is the best response available to Kant?
+Does this response succeed?
+Give reasons for your answer.

 ---